Deep Vein Thrombosis Attorneys in Chicago

 A doctor who fails to diagnose deep vein thrombosis may be liable in a medical malpractice case.
 Failure to properly diagnose a patient is an act of negligence, and when a patient suffers harm as a result, the doctor may be responsible for compensating the victim.
 If you or your loved one suffered due to a doctor’s failure to detect deep vein thrombosis and it led to a pulmonary embolism, consult an attorney immediately, as you may be entitled to compensation for your medical bills, lost wages, pain and suffering, and more.

 Discover How We Help You Seek Compensation

-At Power Rogers & Smith, L.L.P., our Chicago personal injury attorneys believe that negligent medical professionals should be held accountable for their actions — or inaction — if it leads to significant injury.
+At Power Rogers & Smith, L.L.P., our Chicago Deep Vein Thrombosis attorneys believe that negligent medical professionals should be held accountable for their actions — or inaction — if it leads to significant injury.
 Discuss your case with us in a free consultation and allow us to explain your legal rights and options.
 Call us right away.

 If you are ready to begin, call us at (312) 313-0202.